Los Gatos Creek Park: Main access

-Vehicular access is off of Dell Avenue, just north of East Hacienda Avenue.
+The main entrance for vehicular, bike and pedestrian access is via Lost Lake Lane, which is reached via Dell Avenue, just north of East Hacienda Avenue.
 A parking lot is at the end of the access lane.
-California State Route 17 runs just to the east of the park.
+The San Tomas Expressway exit from California State Route 17 that runs just to the east of the park provides easy access via Winchester Blvd south and East Hacienda Avenue.